Blekingegade Gang

 The Blekinge Street Gang (Blekingegadebanden) was a Danish far-left criminal group.
-Between December 1972 and May 1989, they committed many robberies, sending the money to the Popular Front for the Liberation of Palestine.
-They killed one person during their final robbery in 1988.
+Between December 1972 and May 1989, they committed robberies and sent the money to the Popular Front for the Liberation of Palestine.
+One police officer was killed by the group during exchange of gunfire during their final robbery in 1988.
 The 1989 discovery of a large cache of their weapons and explosives in a hideout on Blekingegade ("Blekinge Street") gave the gang its press name.
-The gang referred to themselves as the inner core of three organizations named KAK, KUF and KA/M-KA.
+The gang referred to themselves as the inner core of three organizations named KAK [da], KUF and KA/M-KA.

-Criminal style (MO)
+Modus operandi

-All crimes after 1972 were committed to provide money or weapons to PFLP.
-In their commission of these crimes, the gang followed some common principles.
+All crimes after 1972 were committed to provide money or weapons to the Popular Front for the Liberation of Palestine (PFLP).

-During the preparation phase, they maintained absolute secrecy, never saying anything on the phone, making sure they were not followed, and not even telling their closest family what they were doing.
+During the preparation phase, they maintained absolute secrecy, never said anything on the phone, made sure they were not followed, and did not tell their families.
 Each big heist was usually preceded by weeks or months of detailed planning, preparations and surveillance.
-The surveillance/stakeouts were usually done on foot or from the back of small, closed vans.
-When renting cars, apartments etc. they used stolen identities and false driver licenses, taking care to avoid using the stolen identities in ways that would be noticed by the victim (such as spending the victim's money).
-They routinely used professional countersurveillance techniques including spotting unmarked police cars, evasive driving, calling between payphones, etc.
+The surveillance and stakeouts were usually done on foot or from the back of small, closed vans.
+When renting cars or apartments, they used stolen identities and false driver licenses, and made sure to avoid using the stolen identities in ways that would be noticed by the victims (such as spending their money).
+They routinely used professional countersurveillance techniques including spotting unmarked police cars, evasive driving and calling between payphones.

-They concealed their identity by always using full disguises, including masks and theatrical makeup.
-They did not reveal their political affiliation or motives, viewing them as crimes with a practical goal, not public demonstrations of force or terror.
-During criminal activity, they never carried any papers with their real names or addresses in order to give the other gang members time to get away before the police figured out who they had arrested.
-They always used freshly stolen getaway vehicles equipped with previously stolen unrelated license plates.
+They concealed their identity by using full disguises, which included masks and theatrical makeup.
+They did not reveal their political affiliation or motives, nor perform public demonstrations of force or terror.
+During a crime, they never carried any identifying documents.
+They used freshly stolen getaway vehicles equipped with previously stolen unrelated license plates.

-During robberies, they used a quick in-out approach.
-Most crimes were completed in a matter of seconds or minutes.
+They used a quick in-out approach during robberies: most crimes were completed in a matter of seconds or minutes.
 They were extremely brutal during the crime to intimidate the victims and avoid casualties.
-Their goal was to take the loot, getaway cars, etc., without relying on the victims to do anything but flee or freeze.
-They aimed to avoid serious human casualties.
-When this rule was broken in the last robbery, the police redoubled their efforts and arrested the gang.
+Their goal was to take the loot and getaway cars without relying on the victims to do anything but flee or freeze.